kika1s1/cohead-bot/README.md

 - **Pair Programming**:
   - Pair students together and assign them LeetCode problems to solve.
-  - Admin selects the group and provides LeetCode question numbers.
+  - Admin selects the group and provides LeetCode question titles.
   - Students are paired randomly for each session, with no repetition.

 - **Moon Walk**: